Research Leave Policies

 - Faculty submit applications to their department chairs, who approve the application.
 Deadline: Oct.
 31.

-- The Vice Provost for Research convenes the Research Awards Committee that selects final recipients by January 31, for the following Fall or Spring.
+- The Vice Provost for Research solicits peer reviews of applications and convenes the Research Awards Committee that selects final recipients in the late Fall or early Spring, for the following Fall or Spring.

 - Faculty are guaranteed full continuation of salary and benefits during periods of research leave, except in the case when they elect to take a one-year sabbatical on half pay.